.@ Tony Finch – blog

 }

-And change pcg32_rand_slow() so it gets the residue from an argument instead of recalculating it.
+And change pcg32_rand_slow() so it gets the reject threshold from an argument instead of recalculating it.

 This gives the compiler enough information to eliminate the slow path completely when the limit is a constant power of two.